devsim/devsim_documentation/sphinx/source/Python.rst

 When |devsim| enters a state in which it may not recover.
 The interpreter should throw a |python| exception with a message ``DEVSIM FATAL``.
 At this point |devsim| may enter an inconsistent state, so it is suggested not to attempt to continue script execution if this occurs.

 In rare situations, the program may behave in an erratic manner, print a message, such as ``UNEXPECTED`` or terminate abruptly.
-Please report this to |devsimllc| using the contact information in :ref:`Contact`.
+Please report this using the contact information in :ref:`Contact`.

 Floating point exceptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^